What are growers?

 Growers are birds or small chicks which have been artificially brooded using an artificial brooder.

-Rearing of growers is the most difficult practice to the farmer since you will have the sleepless night to make sure the brooder broods 90% of the eggs.
+Rearing of growers is the most difficult practice to the farmer since you will have the sleepless night to make sure the brooder broods 90% of the chicks.
 Slight mistakes may lead all the eggs not being hatched and that will be a waste of time and also waste of resources as money and electricity.

 What are the requirements in an artificial brooder?